StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 # Using Properties in SMW

 <!-- What needs to be done to use properties in Semantic MediaWiki? -->
-The process of using properties in Semantic MediaWiki is _twofold_:
+The process of **using properties** in Semantic MediaWiki is twofold:

 A) ==Creating Properties== {.skip}
 - A Property needs to be  _declared_ in the `Property` namespace